treinartz/APCS.ProcessingResources/chapters/oop.md

 Details for the Snowflake class you create:
 Your class name can be named whatever you like, but please include your initials in the class name.
 Since your snowflake will extend the Snow class, you MUST have a display() method,  fall() method, and a fall(float speed) method.

 Things to keep in mind:
-This will be combined with everyone else’s snowflakes so you might want to decide how yours will act once it reaches the bottom
+This will be combined with everyone else’s snowflakes so you might want to decide how yours will act once it reaches the bottom.
 Additionally, please have the following constructors: a no-argument constructor which sets the starting x-position to a random number between 0 and the width of the screen A parameterized constructor which allows the client to set the starting x-position of the snowflake